zaiisao/Documentation/en/Agora Platform/recording_how_to.md

 ### How do I know when the recording is complete?
 Automatic recording mode: If no one is in the channel when the idle time is up, the Agora Recording SDK stops recording and leaves the channel.
 The application monitoring the `leaveChannel` callback indicates that the recording is complete and moves to the next step, such as uploads the recording file to another server.

-### How do I customize the recording file and set the directory of the recording file?

-To customize the recording file, you need to configure the CFG file.
-The SDK package has a hidden .cfg.json file under Agora_Recording_SDK_for_Linux_FULL/samples/cpp.
-You can refer to the method of setting the output file path and filename.
-See [Recording API](../../en/Recording/recording_cpp.md).

-For example, the recording file needs to be saved as "root directory/dates/uid.aac" where /home/Agora_Recording_SDK_for_Linux_FULL/samples/recording_output is the root directory.

 ### Can I record the voice or video of a specific user?
 This function is not supported.
 You record the audio or video of all users.